 Does your business need a lot of servers to house its network?
 If it does, your infrastructure could benefit from server virtualization.
-However, while the benefits of virtualization are generally great, some businesses can still benefit from physical servers.
-When choosing between physical and virtual servers, consider your business’s needs and processes.
-Then you can decide which type of server fits your business.
-Let’s examine server virtualization’s benefits and challenges so you better understand the decision you’re making.
+However, while virtualization offers many advantages, some businesses can still benefit from physical servers.
+Consider your company’s needs and processes when choosing between physical and virtual servers.
+Let’s examine the differences so you better understand the decision you’re making.

-Server virtualization offers many benefits for businesses.
-For example, virtual servers allow you to provision and deploy apps and other parts of your network more easily than physical servers do.
+Server virtualization provides many benefits for businesses.
+Virtual servers allow you to provision and deploy applications and other facets of your network more easily than physical servers.
 With a physical server, provisioning and deployment can take hours, but it takes just minutes with a virtual one.
-Also, virtual servers make your development and test environments more efficient, so you can provision and deploy apps and other creations more quickly.

-If you’re ready to reap the benefits of virtualization for your server infrastructure, reach out to Reverus today.
-We offer the cloud computing resources you need to put your network servers onto one dedicated server.
-We also help you use server virtualization to improve your disaster recovery measures if that’s what’s right for your business.
-You can trust us to help you make the right decisions to achieve your business goals.
+If you’re ready to reap the benefits of server computing, reach out to Reverus today.
+We offer the cloud computing resources you need to move your network onto one dedicated server.
+We also help you use server virtualization to improve your disaster recovery measures.
+You can trust us to help you make the right decisions for achieving your business goals.